Boolean satisfiability problem: Extensions of SAT

 Other generalizations include satisfiability for first- and second-order logic, constraint satisfaction problems, 0-1 integer programming.

 Finding a satisfying assignment

 While SAT is a decision problem, the search problem of finding a satisfying assignment reduces to SAT.
-That is, each algorithm which correctly answers if an instance of SAT is solvable can be used to find a satisfying assignment.
+That is, each algorithm which correctly answers whether an instance of SAT is solvable can be used to find a satisfying assignment.
 First, the question is asked on the given formula Φ. If the answer is "no", the formula is unsatisfiable.
-Otherwise, the question is asked on the partly instantiated formula Φ{x1=TRUE}, i.e. Φ with the first variable x1 replaced by TRUE, and simplified accordingly.
+Otherwise, the question is asked on the partly instantiated formula Φ{x1=TRUE}, that is, Φ with the first variable x1 replaced by TRUE, and simplified accordingly.
 If the answer is "yes", then x1=TRUE, otherwise x1=FALSE.
 Values of other variables can be found subsequently in the same way.
 In total, n+1 runs of the algorithm are required, where n is the number of distinct variables in Φ.

 This property is used in several theorems in complexity theory: